bcarterterp/Flap/README.md

 Notice the bitrise.yml file found in the root directory.

-The bitrise.yml file contains all workflows created for this project In order to run a pipeline, you must also have a .bitrise.secrets.yml file that contain our project secrets.
+The bitrise.yml file contains all workflows created for this project.
+In order to run a pipeline, you must also have a .bitrise.secrets.yml file that contain our project secrets.
 This can be found on OnePassword.

 Once you added .bitrise.secrets.yml to the root, you can run